 The web site is created automatically based on the collection of publications by our faculty members and students that is kept at the HKUST Institutional Repository.
 The key technology behind it is a hierarchical topic detection method named hierarchical latent tree analysis (HLTA).

 HLTA is developed by a research team led by Prof. Nevin L. Zhang and the software package is kept at GitHub: https://github.com/kmpoon/hlta.
 HLTA first learns a latent variable probabilistic graphical model based on word co-occurrences, then builds a topic tree from the model, and finally uses the tree to index the documents.
-Here is the part of the structure of the model learned from a collection of articles published at New York Times.
+Here is a part of the structure of the model learned from a collection of articles published in The New York Times.